AWS Redshift Data Warehouse

 -

-Enter the details for your Redshift cluster in the form and click on Save to add the warehouse.
+Enter the details for your AWS Redshift and S3 Bucket in the form and click on Validate Configuration to add the warehouse.
 An explanation of each of the fields in the form is given in the table below.
-Refer to AWS Redshift documentation here to know how to get this information for your cluster.

 Field | Description |